paradkarpravin15/Predicting_Health_Insurance_Price/README.md

 # 🏥 Predicting Health Insurance Price

-This project aims to predict individual health insurance charges using demographic and health-related features.
-It uses machine learning techniques to understand and model how various factors influence insurance pricing.
+This project predicts individual health insurance charges based on past demographic and health-related data.
+It uses a linear regression machine learning model to understand and analyze how various factors influence insurance pricing.

 ---